meet-projects/Y1YL-Labs/OOP Project Document/README.md

 ### Extra points for:
+- Use of AI Chatbot!
+(Thankfully, you created this already in your python reviews lab)
 - **Creative design!** You're creating an application in the terminal, which might make it not so fun to see/use... add your own design whether it is using [Turtle Library](https://docs.python.org/3/library/turtle.html), [Colorama](https://pypi.org/project/colorama/) or any other visual python libraries.
 - A super clear **user experience!** The **Backend program** should be easy to use and navigate, and very clear to the user.
 - Have at least **1 feature** that makes your project unique!